Nassington

-The villages name means 'Promontory place farm/settlement'.
+The village's name means 'Promontory place farm/settlement'.

 The village has existed since at least Anglo-Saxon times, for an Anglo-Saxon hall was taken over by the Viking king, Cnut the Great, as one of his royal halls.
 Cnut is known to have visited after 1017, with his court including Aethelric the bishop of Dorchester on Thames.
 In 1107 Henry I gave the hall and land to the Bishop of Lincoln, Robert Bloet, to endow a prebend.

 The village and manor were featured in episode 117, King Cnut's Manor of Time Team (aired 7 March 2004).